Panzer Army Africa

 The Panzer Army Africa (German: Panzerarmee Afrika; Italian: Gruppo Corazzato Africa) was a joint German-Italian field army that fought in the North African campaign during World War II.
 It consisted of one German corps and three Italian corps.
-In 1943, during the Tunisian campaign, the Panzerarmee Afrika 's name was changed to Army Group Africa, and its composition became the newly-formed German 5th Army plus the Italian 1st Army.
+In 1943, during the Tunisian campaign, the Panzerarmee Afrika became the Italian 1st Army, subject to the newly-formed Army Group Africa.
 During the campaigns in North Africa, the Panzerarmee Afrika was subordinate to the Italian command and to German command headquarters in the Mediterranean.

 History

 Panzer Group Africa

 When the Afrikakorps was formed on 11 January 1941 it was subordinated to the Italian chain of command in Africa.
 In the middle of 1941 the Oberkommando der Wehrmacht (OKW, Armed Forces High Command) created a larger command structure in Africa, forming a new headquarters, Panzer Group Africa (Panzergruppe Afrika, Gruppo Corazzato Africa).
 On 15 August 1941, Panzer Group Africa was activated with newly promoted General der Panzertruppe Erwin Rommel in command.
 The Panzer Group controlled the Afrikakorps and other units that were sent to North Africa.